IN PICS: Nivin Pauly-Rinna Joy's Daughter Christened!

 Here is Nivin Pauly and Rinna Joy's selfie with their relatives.
 Rinna, who is enjoying motherhood for the second time, has been staying away from the limelight from the past few months.

-It was a love marriage for the Nivin and Rinna, who tied the knot on August 28th, 2010.
+It was a love marriage for Nivin and Rinna, who tied the knot on August 28, 2010.
 The couple, who were best friends from the first year of college, tied the knot in a traditional Christian wedding ceremony held at Syro Malabar Catholic Church, Aluva.
-Nivin Pauly and Rinna Joy's first child is the 5 years old Daveed Pauly, who was born in 2012.
+Nivin Pauly and Rinna Joy's first child Daveed Pauly, was born in 2012.

 Nivin Pauly will be next seen in the upcoming family entertainer Njandukalude Nattil Oridavela, which will hit the theatres on September 1.
 The actor recently wrapped up the shooting for his upcoming romantic drama Hey Jude, which features Trisha Krishnan in the female lead.